Salvadel/soc-homelab-environment/setup/soar-server-setup.md

 ## Configuration Notes

 - Ubuntu Server - SOAR runs headless with no desktop environment installed, reducing RAM and CPU overhead and leaving more resources available for the SOAR stack
-- 20GB RAM was allocated to accommodate the memory requirements of both Shuffle and TheHive running simultaneously
+- 20GB RAM and 4 CPUs were allocated to meet the minimum requirements for TheHive, alongside Shuffle running simultaneously
 - 80GB storage was allocated to accommodate TheHive case data and Docker container storage accumulation over time
-- All SOAR services start automatically on boot via Docker, meaning the SOAR stack is fully operational as soon as the VM boots without manual intervention
+- Shuffle containers are configured to start automatically on boot via Docker.
+TheHive, Cassandra, and Elasticsearch are configured to start automatically on boot via systemctl enable
 - The Shuffle dashboard is accessible via browser from the Windows 11 VM at `http://192.168.100.40:3001`
 - The TheHive dashboard is accessible via browser from the Windows 11 VM at `http://192.168.100.40:9000`
 - Internet access is available through [pfSense](pfsense-setup.md) via VMware NAT for Docker installation, tool downloads, Slack notification delivery, and IOC enrichment queries to VirusTotal and AbuseIPDB